last-byte/PersistenceSniper/README.md

 - Reference: this is a link to a more in-depth explanation of the technique, should the analyst need to study it more;
 - Signature: this property reports information on the signature of the binary associated with the persistence technique found;
 - IsBuiltinBinary: this boolean property reports if the binary associated with the persistence technique found is normally found on the Operating System and is considered builtin;
-- IsLolbin: this boolean property is set to True if the the binary associated with the persistence technique found is a [LOLBin](https://lolbas-project.github.io/).
+- IsLolbin: this boolean property is set to True if the the binary associated with the persistence technique found is a [LOLBin](https://lolbas-project.github.io/);
+- VTEntries: this property will be populated if the parameter `-VTApiKey` is present; a value different from "N/A" will indicate that the identified file is known and has zero or more detections.

 ## Dealing with false positives